Farama-Foundation/MicroRTS-Py/README.md

 $ pip install gym_microrts --upgrade
 ```

-And run either the `hello_world_v3.py` referenced above or the following file
+And run either the `hello_world_v3.py` in this repo or the following file
 ```python
 import gym
 import gym_microrts